Resources to help your high school student search for colleges.

 At the Naviance login page, enter the school zip code, then pick your child’s high school and use the guest option.
-Your student can set up an account when he’s ready to begin.
+Your student can set up an account when they’re ready to begin.
 A click on the Colleges tab gets things started.
 Users have a choice between the general College Search and the SuperMatch College Search, which gives certain criteria more weight.

-As a student completes one page and continues onto another, the number of colleges will shrink.
+As your student completes one page and continues onto another, the number of colleges will shrink.
 That’s good.
-He can also choose to see results after each page.
+They can also choose to see results after each page.
 The subcategories are pretty comprehensive, like whether it matters if the college has fraternities and sororities, single sex housing, a religious affiliation or a particular sport at the intramural level.
 For my daughter, she wanted a college that offered dance as an activity.

-Understanding the information Looking for colleges this way prompts kids to think about what matters to them, useful information for you, as well.
+Understanding the information Looking for colleges this way prompts students to think about what matters to them, useful information for you, as well.
 College Board lets users save more than one search so they can alter criteria and view how that changes their results.
 Naviance also allows college comparisons.

 If your family has used other resources to make your list, please share them in the comments section below.